metaplex-foundation/developer-hub/src/pages/core/plugins/master-edition.md

 We recommend to

 - Group the Editions using the Master Edition Plugin
-- use Candy Machine with the Edition Guard to handled numbering automatically.
+- use Candy Machine with the Edition Guard to handle numbering automatically.

 {% /callout %}